jquard/jquard/README.md

 sessions, and the sign-in rules; Jquard hooks into whatever you already use and restyles its screens to match the panel.

-Authentication is **required**: the panel raises unless `authenticate_with` is configured.
-The install generator satisfies that with an empty block — `config.authenticate_with { }`, which means *no authentication* and leaves the panel public.
-That is fine while you build locally; swap it for the real thing before you deploy.
+The install generator disables authentication with an empty block — `config.authenticate_with { }`, which means *no authentication* and leaves the panel public.
+That is fine while you build locally; for production you would want to add authentication.

 Today [Devise](https://github.com/heartcombo/devise) is the documented and supported option.